Saturday 16th - Sunday 17th June, 2018.

 Melissa Newell invites you to a Coffee Morning in the Wesleyan Hall, Fivemiletown Methodist,

 Saturday 24th June 10am - 1pm.
-Melissa will be spending 5 months working with Claire Holmes in Paraguay and proceeds of the coffee morning will be in aid of the South American Mission Society.
-Over the past year Holy Trinity Cooneen have been carrying out a series of improvements to both the hall and church buildings.
-Both buildings have been fully rewired.
-Cooneen church has had the sound system and speakers improved and also a complete set of interior lighting installed, as the existing was beyond repair.
+Melissa will be spending 5 months working with Claire Holmes in Paraguay and proceeds of the coffee morning will be in aid of the South American Mission Society. |

 Church News & NoticesAuthorColebrooke Church Archives